AtmaVichara/checks-for-understanding/module-2/backend/week_five.md

   ```ruby
   sessiont[:cart].values.sum
   ```
 13. What is polymorphism?
 How does it relate to duck-typing?
 What are two ways you use this in everyday Rails applications?
+* Polymorphism is the concept that a model or object can take on multiple functions in an application.
 14. How would you clean the string "(630) 854-5483" to "630.854.5483"?
+* num.gsub(/[()]/, '').gsub('.', '')